-Transformations courses focus on instances of change or contestation in the development of literatures in English, including movements that seek to replace established conventions with new or remodeled forms of expression.
+These courses focus on instances of change or contestation in the development of literatures in English, including movements that seek to replace established conventions with new or remodeled forms of expression.
 They consider modern and contemporary adaptations, appropriations, and revisions of the literature of the past.
-These courses explicitly address how we continue to engage traditions and conventions, remaking them not only within but also outside the academy.
+These courses explicitly address how readers and writers continue to engage traditions and conventions, remaking them not only within but also outside the academy.